ripixel/ripixel-website/thoughts/articles/2019-09-09_The-Importance-of-Monitoring-and-Alerting.md

 - Data is only important if you use it
 - Graphs and alerts are really boring until _they save you_
 - Give developers time to make "of no immediate value" things like monitoring and alerting, and make it part of any Acceptance into Service checklists

+_This thought was first published on the [DVELP blog](https://dvelp.co.uk/articles/monitoring-and-alerting) - but it was still written by me!_